Wallet SDK Integration Guide

 Choosing an Integration Option

-We recommend Scenario 3 (Push Relay) for production wallet apps.
-It provides the best end-user experience — users only need to select their wallet app in the Admin UI, with no additional setup for ntfy topics or Telegram bots.
+We recommend Scenario 1 (Push Relay) for production wallet apps.
+It provides the best end-user experience — users only need to select their wallet app in the Admin UI, with no additional setup.
 The Push Relay bridges WAIaaS signing requests to your existing push notification infrastructure.

 | Option | Server Required | User Setup | Best For |